ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

   - a double-buffered key register sharing the data register's control registers (enable, inactive-buffer id, index), so both accessors resolve to one control state in `_doubleBufferMutexMap` and swap together.
-- Each interrupt delivers the freshly finished buffer tagged with the version of the key read at that interrupt; in the correlated configuration, key and data come from the same buffer generation.
+- After the firmware finishes one buffer and raises the interrupt, the read must return that freshly finished buffer tagged with the realm version of the key value written alongside it.
+In the correlated configuration, the key value read must be the one of the same buffer generation as the data.
-- A repeated key keeps the delivered `VersionNumber`; a backwards key keeps the last one and marks the data `DataValidity::faulty`.

 ## Specifications